-Rockstar has now rolled out its first set of "adjustments" to the Red Dead Online beta which aim to a create a "more balanced, fun and rewarding overall experience, across all modes and missions".
-This includes increasing cash and gold payments, reducing prices of weapons and balancing the values of select pelts, skins and fish.
+Rockstar then rolled out its first set of "adjustments" to the Red Dead Online beta which aimed to a create a "more balanced, fun and rewarding overall experience, across all modes and missions".
+This included increasing cash and gold payments, reducing prices of weapons and balancing the values of select pelts, skins and fish.

-There will be five competitive multiplayer modes at launch, however the beta currently doesn't allow you to pick which mode to partake in.
+There were five competitive multiplayer modes at launch, however the beta currently doesn't allow you to pick which mode to partake in.
 The five modes are as follows: